ministryofjustice/laa-aws-ops/Operational-process.md

 ## LAA AWS Ops team operational processes

-This is a record of the operational processes that we will use to support our users and to maintain the cloud platform.
+This is a record of the operational processes that we will use to support our users.

 ## Hours of support